Summary

 git status # Noticeably slow, especially in large repos

-You can still access your Linux files from Windows File Explorer.
-Just type \\wsl$ in the File Explorer address bar, and you will see your Linux filesystem.
+Linux files remain accessible from Windows File Explorer.
+Typing \\wsl$ in the File Explorer address bar displays the Linux filesystem.

 WSL2 Networking

 By default, WSL2 automatically forwards ports to Windows.
-If you start a web server on port 3000 inside WSL2, you can access it at http://localhost:3000 from your Windows browser.
-This “just works” in most cases.
+A web server started on port 3000 inside WSL2 can be accessed at http://localhost:3000 from the Windows browser.
+This behaviour functions automatically in most cases.

 # Find your WSL2 IP address (from inside WSL2)